 An upbeat and illuminating ride through an explosion of on-the-ground initiatives around the country that are creating a caring future for people and the planet.
 Meet the artists, economists, teachers, media folks, neighbors and social activists who are making it happen.
 Along the way, experience the quirky insights and passion of your driver Jan Roberts, who embarked on a solo road trip to video interview these passionate people.
 It took her two and half months to cover 13,026 miles and interview 51 innovators.
 You will discover a treasure trove of significant endeavors that are enriching lives and transforming communities right now.

 Share and exchange your OBA Dinner highlights and experiences with other Culinary Agents.Visit the Forums

 Check out our Intro Packet for memorabilia, badges, invites, and the Conviviality Guide!View the Intro Packet

-The New Economy is an emerging movement that is taking place largely out of the limelight of conventional media.
+by Jan Roberts The New Economy is an emerging movement that is taking place largely out of the limelight of conventional media.
 There is a groundswell of initiatives building an economy that takes care of people and the planet.
-Systemic changes range from how the economy’s wealth is measured to innovative business ownership...
+Systemic changes range from how the economy’s wealth is measured to...